Ancurio/mkxp/README.md

 * pixman
 * zlib (only ruby bindings)

 mkxp employs Qt's qmake build system, so you'll need to install that beforehand.
+Alternatively, you can build with cmake (FIXME: add cmake instructions).

 qmake will use pkg-config to locate the respective include/library paths.
 If you installed any dependencies into non-standard prefixes, make sure to adjust your `PKG_CONFIG_PATH` variable accordingly.